mirror/dd-wrt/src/router/krb5/doc/html/_sources/basic/ccache_def.rst.txt

    requirement is for parent directory to exist and the current process must have permissions to create the directory if it does not exist.
 See :ref:`col_ccache` for details.
 New in release 1.10.
+   The following residual forms are supported:

+   * DIR:dirname
+   * DIR::dirpath/filename - a single cache within the directory

+   Switching to a ccache of the latter type causes it to become the primary for the directory.

 #. **FILE** caches are the simplest and most portable.
 A simple flat
    file format is used to store one credential after another.
 This is